REGISTERING TO VOTE IN PERSON

 NAME, ADDRESS & PARTY CHANGES

 Address changes from one Bedford residence to another Bedford address must be made in person at the Bedford Town Office Building.
 We will require proof of your new address in the form of a lease, utility bill, current postmarked mail or payroll stub.
-If you do not have any documentation, then you will be able to complete a Domicile Affidavit.

 Name changes (due to marriage, for example) must be made in person at the Bedford Town Office Building.
 You will need to bring proof of the name change (for example: certified marriage certificate or certified court order) or you can complete a Qualified Voter Affidavit.